All Israel

 At the time of this writing, no arrests had been made.

-"We will be engaging with faith leaders and carrying out additional patrols in the local area as we continue our investigation to provide reassurance and a highly visible presence," Jackson added.
+"We will be engaging with faith leaders and carrying out additional patrols in the local area as we continue our investigation, to provide reassurance and a highly visible presence," she added.

 SITE Intelligence monitoring service has offered information that an Iranian-aligned militant group has claimed responsibility for the attack.
 SITE said the group is calling itself the Islamic Movement of the People of the Right Hand.
 They are also said to be responsible for the recent suspected arson fires in Belgium, Greece, and the Netherlands.

-Shomrim, a Jewish non-profit organization that operates neighborhood watch in the area, blasted the anti-Semitic attack on 𝕏, describing it as a "deeply concerning incident affecting a vital emergency service serving the local Jewish community."
+Shomrim, a Jewish non-profit organization that operates neighborhood watch in the area, blasted the antisemitic attack on 𝕏, calling it a "deeply concerning incident affecting a vital emergency service serving the local Jewish community."

-British Prime Minister Sir Keir Starmer condemned the attack, which he described as "deeply shocking" and called on the public to provide any information that could be relevant to the investigation.
+British Prime Minister Keir Starmer condemned the attack, which he described as "deeply shocking" and urged the public to provide any relevant information to assist the investigation.

-"My thoughts are with the Jewish community who are waking up this morning to this horrific news," Starmer wrote in a post on the social media platform 𝕏.
+"My thoughts are with the Jewish community who are waking up this morning to this horrific news," Starmer wrote on 𝕏.

-"Antisemitism has no place in our society," the prime minister added.
+"Antisemitism has no place in our society," he added.

 However, anti-Jewish and anti-Israel incidents have soared in the United Kingdom following the Hamas Oct.
 7, 2023, massacre.

-The British public appears to be well aware of the growing antisemitism in their country.
-Almost half of the population said they believed the UK is no longer safe for Jews, according to a November 2025 poll released by the think tank More in Common.
+In addition, nearly half of the population said they believe the UK is no longer safe for Jews, according to a November 2025 poll released by the think tank, More in Common.

-Stephen Silverman, Director of Investigations and Enforcement at the Campaign Against Antisemitism, warned in November 2025 that British Jews were increasingly facing hostility, often linked to the ongoing conflict in the Middle East.
+Last November, Stephen Silverman, director of Investigations and Enforcement at the Campaign Against Antisemitism, warned that British Jews were increasingly facing hostility, often linked to the ongoing conflict in the Middle East.

-Silverman admitted that a growing number of British Jews are considering emigrating from the United Kingdom due to the growing levels of antisemitism.
-Looking ahead, Silverman stressed that he hopes “there is still a Jewish community in the UK in 10, 20 years’ time.”
+Silverman acknowledged that a growing number of British Jews are considering emigrating from the UK because of the rising antisemitism.
+Looking ahead, Silverman said he hopes “there is still a Jewish community in the UK in 10, 20 years’ time.”
 However, he stressed that this depends on the government taking strong action “with an iron fist rather than just talking about it.”

 Many British Jews have criticized the Starmer government for not doing enough to combat antisemitism.
-Furthermore, some critics say the government’s hostility toward Israel during the war with Hamas, as well as London’s unilateral recognition of Palestine in 2025, have added fuel to growing anti-Jewish sentiment in Britain.
+Furthermore, some critics say the government’s hostility toward Israel during the war with Hamas, as well as London’s unilateral recognition of Palestine in 2025, have added fuel to the growing anti-Jewish sentiments.

 The All Israel News Staff is a team of journalists in Israel.